Safely Stop A Dog Fight

 It is not always possible to verbally alert someone to keep their dog away.

-Therefore, a bright yellow vest, collar or bandana is a good way to alert other dog owners that your dog is nervous or needs his own space.
+Therefore, a bright yellow vest, collar or bandana is a good way to alert other dog owners that your dog is nervous.

 5 Early Puppy Socialisation